markjnkim/es_mod/01-html/content/step-3-hero.md

 ```
 For more info on the different variations for the `border` property please look at [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/border).

-Next step once the styling of our sign-up container is done, is to position our sign-up container to the right side of our hero section as shown in the mock-up.
+Once the styling of our sign-up container is done, the next step is to position our sign-up container to the right side of our hero section as shown in the mock-up.
 First, we will need to dive a bit deeper into the `position` property.

 ### Position is a theory of relativity